Simatwa/pytgpt-bot/README.md

 Before getting started, ensure you've your Telegram bot token.
 If that's not the case then purpose to secure one from [@BotFather](https://telegram.me/BotFather).

-Proceed to fill the [env](env) configuration file as per the needs and then rename it `.env` before firing up the server `python3 run.py`.
+Proceed to fill the [env](env) configuration file as per the needs and then rename it `.env` before firing up the bot `python3 run.py`.

 Alternatively, using CLI interface::